- School & Youth

 Please Note: Due to popular demand, Oceania in Salem: Art and Culture of the Pacific Island, Phillips House, Salem, Mass. was repeated on Friday, April 21!

 Tuesday, August 15: Architects and Artists at Gropius House, Lincoln, Mass.
 Through the powerful story of Walter Gropius, his family, and friends, students will discover principles of Modern architecture and the Bauhaus Movement.
 Gropius House provides an authentic backdrop for a discussion about sustainable housing and efficient design as students become artists and architects when they design and build a small model home.
+Presented in partnership with the Learning by Design program of the BSA Foundation.
 Capacity: 24 people.
 Ages: 6-15.
 Register online.

 Tuesday, September 19: By the Sea: Art and Nature in Coolidge Point, Manchester-by-the-Sea, Mass.
 In 1871, Thomas Jefferson Coolidge Jr., great-grandson of the president, purchased land with magnificent views of the Atlantic Ocean, now known as Coolidge Point.
 In this program, we will explore the site’s collections and connections to early American history, and all participants will create a landscape painting on canvas.
 Capacity: 24 people.
 Ages: 7-12.
 Please note: Coolidge Point is not yet open to the public.
 Registered participants will receive detailed directions and parking information closer to the program date.
 Any parents wishing to paint must pay the full admission fee to cover the cost of materials.
 Register online.